iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 let id = Symbol("id");
 ```

-If you used Ruby language (or few others that have symbols too), then you may have heard a thing or two about symbols already.
+If you used Ruby language (or few others that have symbols too), then you may feel proficient about symbols already.
 But stay tuned.
 Symbols in JavaScript are different.
 Please don't get trapped by the same word.

 `Symbol` is a special primitive type used for identifiers, which are guaranteed to be unique.
 So, even if we create many symbols with the same name, they are still unique, and not equal: